Generic Name: Colchicine Capsules (KOL chi seen)

 - Feeling very tired or weak.

 - Any unexplained bruising or bleeding.

 - Pale skin.

-- Very bad muscle problems may happen with Mitigare (colchicine capsules).
+- Very bad muscle problems have happened with Mitigare (colchicine capsules).
 This can also lead to kidney problems.
-Tell your doctor if you have muscle pain or weakness, mainly if you feel very tired or weak or have a fever.
-Tell your doctor if you are unable to pass urine or you have a change in how much urine is passed.
+Tell your doctor if you have muscle pain or weakness, especially if you feel very tired or weak or have a fever.
+Tell your doctor if you are not able to pass urine or you have a change in how much urine is passed.